ambroz72/Commercial-Sales-Data-Analysis-and-Visualization/README.md

 # Visualizations and Analysis
 Sales by Order Date (Line Chart)

-# Displays yearly sales trends from 2018 to 2021
+# Displays yearly sales trends
 Shows an increasing trend in sales, peaking in 2021 Sales by Sub-Category (Bar Chart)